 UK Parliament Select Committee on Foreign Affairs: The Legality of Using Force Against Iraq by Christopher Greenwood, 24OCT02.

-The invasion of Iraq was lawful by Carl Gardner, 27JAN10.
+The invasion of Iraq was lawful by Carl Gardner, 27JAN10 - back-up copy.

 Office of Legal Counsel: The President's Constitutional Authority to Conduct Military Operations Against Terrorists and Nations Supporting Them by John Yoo, 25SEP01.